-- Reputation.
-If you receive a lot of spam complaints, certain inbox providers may block your email based on your poor sending reputation.
+If you receive many spam complaints, certain inbox providers may block your email based on your poor sending reputation.

-- Message content.
-If your message happens to contain a phrase, blacklisted link, bad image, or link to a site with malware, inbox providers will bounce this message.
+If your message contains a phrase, blocklisted link, bad image, or link to a site with malware, inbox providers will bounce this message.

-- If you have a DMARC record for your sending domain that is restrictive this can cause legitimate messages to bounce.
-You can use a tool like this to check your DMARC record.
-If you have a p=reject record this will cause all messages to bounce if you haven't setup DKIM.
+This can cause legitimate messages to bounce.
+You can use a DMARC Record Check tool to check your DMARC record.
+Having a p=reject record will cause all messages to bounce if you haven't set up DKIM.

-- We “auto-bounce” some contacts that are obviously bad addresses, like firstname.lastname@example.org.
-These contacts show up in the message report as “bounced” with a 9.1.5 bounce code because we identified it as a bad address.
+We "auto-bounce" some contacts that are bad addresses, like email@example.com.
+These contacts appear in the message report as "bounced" with a 9.1.5 bounce code because we identified it as a bad address.

 I see a spike in my bounce rate.
 What happened?

-Usually, this means that you somehow introduced a list of contacts that hasn't been used recently and contained a lot of old, inactive email addresses that no longer exist.
-You should take a hard look at the lists you used to make sure you didn't accidentally add in some old contacts who shouldn't be there.
+Usually, this means that you somehow introduced a list of contacts that haven't been sent emails recently and contained a lot of old, inactive email addresses that no longer exist.
+You should take a hard look at the lists you used to ensure you didn't accidentally add in some old contacts who shouldn't be there.

-It can also happen if your message happened to contain a phrase or link that triggered certain major spam filters.
-This is a temporary issue that you can resolve by avoiding that phrase or link in future campaigns.
+It can also happen if your message contains a phrase or link that triggered certain major spam filters.
+In future campaigns, you can fix this temporary issue by avoiding that phrase or link.

 How can I reduce my high bounce rate?

-If you’re using an ActiveCampaign form to add contacts to a list, the double opt-in option feature will default to “On.”
-To ensure that this is on, navigate to the forms page in your account and click “Edit” for your form.
-From there, click the “Options” tab.
-Under “Form Action,” click the gear icon located next to the “Subscribes to List” action.
-You should get a pop-up screen where you can check to make sure that the double opt in is on.
+If you use an ActiveCampaign subscription form, the double opt-in option feature will default to "On."
+To ensure this is on, click "Website" on the left to navigate to the Forms page in your account.
+Then click "Edit" for your form.
+From there, click the "Options" tab.
+Under "Form Action," click the Gear icon next to the "Subscribes to List" action.
+You should get a pop-up screen where you can check to make sure that the double opt-in is enabled.

-- Add a captcha to forms.
-Adding captcha to your forms will prevent bots from creating spam contacts in your account, whether or not you have enabled the double opt-in on your form.
+Adding Captcha to your subscription forms will prevent bots from creating spam contacts in your account, whether or not you have enabled the double opt-in on your form.

-To add captcha to your form, navigate to the forms page in your account and click “Edit” for your form.
-On the “Fields” tab, click “Standard” and drag and drop captcha to your form.
+To add a Captcha field to your form, click "Website" on the left to navigate to the Forms page in your account and click "Edit" for your form.
+On the "Fields" tab, click "Standard" and drag the Captcha field to your form.

-- Use a real-time verification services as an extra safeguard.
-Services such as Briteverify can be used to preemptively identify a bounce by pinging an email address at the time of sign up to see if it's deliverable.
-This is recommended for senders who have thousands of sign ups a day.
+Services such as Briteverify can preemptively identify a bounce by pinging an email address at the time of sign-up to see if it's deliverable.
+This is recommended for senders who have thousands of sign-ups a day.

 I have a valid contact that bounced.
 Why did that happen?

-Usually when this happens it is because the recipient's inbox provider decided to block the message you sent for one reason or another.
-This is a temporary error that should resolve itself, assuming the contact is valid.
+Usually, this happens because the recipient's inbox provider decided to block the message you sent for one reason or another.
+This temporary error should resolve itself, assuming the contact is valid.

-However, in some rare cases the inbox provider will make a mistake and give us a misleading bounce code saying the address is invalid, when it was really bounced for another reason.
-If this happens, we'll take the inbox provider at their word and treat the account as invalid (hard bounce), even if this isn't true.
-If you know a specific bounced address is valid, reach out to support and we can take care of it for you.
+However, in some rare cases, the inbox provider will make a mistake and give us a misleading bounce code saying the address is invalid when it was bounced for another reason.
+If this happens, we'll take the inbox provider's word and treat the account as invalid (hard bounce), even if this isn't true.
+If you know a specific bounced address is valid, contact our Customer Experience Team, and we can help you.